 If you are looking to connect with more people in your industry on a wider scale, joining a Twitter chat is the perfect place to start.

 It’s no secret that I love Twitter.
-In fact, I am quite the Twitterholic when it comes to using it.
-I joined it nine years ago – that’s eons ago in social media years, which as we all know we measure in dog years.
+I joined it eleven years ago – that’s eons ago in social media years, which as we all know we measure in dog years.

 Since then I have watched disheartened as Twitter has become a far less friendly, far noisier place.
 That said, there are still incredible ways to use Twitter to learn and to connect with other like-minded people.